 Financial instruments, which potentially subject the Company to concentration of credit risk, consist primarily of trade receivables.
 However, concentrations of credit risk are limited due to the large number of customers comprising the Company's customer base and their dispersion across different business and geographic areas.
 The Company monitors its exposure to credit losses and maintains an allowance for anticipated losses.
+A significant change in the liquidity or financial position of one or more of the Company's customers could result in an increase in the allowance for anticipated losses.
 To reduce credit risk, the Company performs credit checks on certain customers.
-No single customer accounted for more than 3%, 4% and 6% of revenue for the years ended May 31, 2007, 2006 and 2005, respectively.
+No single customer accounted for more than 3%, 3% and 4% of revenue for the years ended May 31, 2008, May 26, 2007 and May 27, 2006, respectively.